Anujkumar23/javascriptDailyPractise/alert,prompt,confirm/notes.md

 // #####PROMPT####

 // Prompt is also a popup box which show some message ,we use prompt when we want to take input from user.prompt takes two argument title and second one is default.
-// It user press ok input result will appear and if press cancel return Ull
+// It user press ok input result will appear and if press cancel return null

 // example:
 //Let a user want to play a game on server a prompt box appear on the screen ask for the name and with a default value "Guest"